-In Canada, a mutual fund can be established either as a unit trust or as a class of shares of a corporation.
-In this document, Funds that have been established as unit trusts are referred to, collectively, as "Trust Funds", and each individually, as a "Trust Fund".
-Funds that have been established as one or more classes of shares of a corporation are referred to as "Corporate Funds", and each individually as a "Corporate Fund".
+In Canada, a mutual fund can be established either as a unit trust or as one or more classes of shares of a corporation.
+The Funds have been established as unit trusts and issue units to investors.
+In this document, reference to a Fund's "securities" means its units.
+Investors in the Funds are sometimes referred to as "securityholders".